evangelos-dimitriadis/monetdb-s3/README.md

 # MonetDB CSV Loader From S3 buckets

 This tiny project provides some small python scripts as examples and for testing purposes.
-The preferable way to load an CSV from a s3 bucket is to use COPY INTO FROM url which will be soon ready.
+The preferable way to load a CSV from a s3 bucket is to use COPY INTO FROM url which will be soon ready.
 As an alternative, a python script can be used, especially since MonetDB integrates python.

 ## Requirements